December 28, 2017

 When we think about cyber attacks, we usually think about the malicious actors behind the attacks, the people who profit or gain from exploiting digital vulnerabilities and trafficking sensitive data.
 In doing so, we can make the mistake of ascribing the same humanity to their methods, thinking of people sitting in front of laptops, typing code into a terminal window.
 But the reality is both more banal and more dangerous: just like businesses, governments, and other organizations have begun to index data and automate processes, the means of finding and exploiting internet-connected systems are largely performed by computers.
 There’s no security in obscurity if there’s no obscurity.

 If the first stage of the internet focused on building up an information superhighway, the next phase is about finding ways to effectively parse that amount of information within a human context.
 Big data has only begun to be explored in its predictive and revelatory capacities, because only now do we have the processing power and applications to attempt it.
-Cybercrime is no less affected by this than any other aspect of digitized society; and understanding how automation contributes to the discovery and exploitation of vulnerabilities across the internet will help to make legitimate systems and data more resilient.
+Cybercrime, like ransomware, is no less affected by this than any other aspect of digitized society; and understanding how automation contributes to the discovery and exploitation of vulnerabilities across the internet will help to make legitimate systems and data more resilient.

 Automated “hacking tools” have been around for decades, but like everything, have evolved with the times in both sophistication and scope.
 Not even a hacker in a movie could get away with just guessing at where a vulnerability would be.
 Instead, blackhat competency should be understood in terms of knowing which tools can deliver the results, and how to operate them effectively— the same as any modern knowledge worker.

 If you know how a port scan works, an explanation of it probably seems a bit rudimentary.
 That’s because it is one of the oldest and simplest ways of discovering vulnerable systems on a network.
 The internet is a swarm of systems, each with open ports on which they listen, and each sending requests to ports on other systems.
 For legitimate traffic, this model makes sense, because an application will use the port it is assigned when it needs it.
 A port scanner’s only job is to probe systems for open ports, using the same channels as legitimate traffic, and return results to a central datastore.
 Where a person might take hours to probe a single server, a port scanner can hit an entire subnet in minutes, and record the results in a searchable, structured format.
+Something like an unsecured rsync server can be easily detected by this method.

 Traditional port scanning was relegated to individual IP subnets or local domain addresses, but a newer method called ZMAP allows the entire internetto be scanned in under an hour.
 There are many interesting and beneficial uses for this type of internet-wide scan data, but as with all technology, the same vector that produces this value entails certain risks.
 Not only can vulnerable servers and network devices be detected, but IoT devices, most without even basic security protocols, and anything else connected to the internet can be found, examined, and vetted more quickly than ever before possible.
 Just recently, a Linux worm took control of Raspberry Pi devices detected with ZMAP and used their processing power en masse to mine cryptocurrency.